polyfy/polylith/readme.md

 scripts/build-uberjar.sh
 ```

 Here we have the answer to were the `*` signs come from.
-The paths that starts with `projects/command-line/`,
+The paths that start with `projects/command-line/`,
 `development/`, `components/user/` and `bases/cli/` makes the tool understand that `command-line`, `development`,
 `user` and `cli` are changed.